From Quantum Relative Entropy to the Semiclassical Einstein Equations

 where $\eta_{ab}$ denotes the flat Minkowski metric.

 In this locally flat region, the generating vector field $\xi^a$ of Lorentz boosts constitutes an approximate Killing vector field on $\mathcal{U}$.
 Moreover, $\xi^a$ becomes null on two null hypersurfaces $\mathcal{H}_A$ and $\mathcal{H}_B$, to which it is both tangent and normal, and which intersect on a spacelike $2$–surface $\mathcal{S}$, as illustrated in Fig. \ref{FigureBifurcateKillingHorizon}.
-Hence, the region $\mathcal{U}$ possesses a local Rindler horizon, which is a special case of a (local) bifurcate Killing horizon, see \cite{KW:1991hadamard,SV:1996tomitaki}.
+Hence, the region $\mathcal{U}$ possesses an approximate bifurcate Killing horizon, see \cite{KW:1991hadamard,SV:1996tomitaki}, namely the local Rindler horizon employed in \cite{Jacobson:1995eos}.

-\paragraph*{Algebraic QFT and Relative Entropy.} Next, we turn to the corresponding algebraic formulation of a local quantum field theory.
+\paragraph*{Algebraic QFT and Relative Entropy.} Next, we turn to the corresponding algebraic formulation of a local QFT.
 Consider a real, minimally coupled scalar field $\Phi$ of mass $m$ on a globally hyperbolic spacetime region $(\overline{\mathcal{U}}^\diamond,g)$ satisfying the Klein-Gordon equation

-Algebraic quantization of $\Phi$ then gives rise to the CCR-algebra $\mathscr{C}$ of scalar field operators, see, e.g., \cite{FR:2019aqft}.
+Algebraic quantization of $\Phi$ then gives rise to the canonical commutation relations algebra $\mathscr{C}$ of scalar field operators, see, e.g., \cite{FR:2019aqft}.

-Let $\tau^t$ denote the flow generated by the Killing vector field $\xi^a$, and let $\omega_0$ be a quasifree $\tau^t$-invariant Hadamard state on $\mathscr{C}$.
+Let $\tau^t$ denote the flow generated by the (approximate) Killing vector field $\xi^a$, and let $\omega_0$ be a quasifree $\tau^t$-invariant Hadamard state on $\mathscr{C}$.
 This class of states forms the natural curved spacetime generalization of the Minkowski vacuum \cite{KW:1991hadamard}.
 In the specific case of a Rindler horizon in flat spacetime, the relevant $\tau^t$-invariant state is indeed the Minkowski vacuum itself, i.e., the unique Poincaré-invariant Hadamard state, see \cite{Haag:1996lqp}.